SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs-pcf/solace-workshop-scs-pcf.md

 $ cf push
 ```

-Negative
+> aside negative
-: Note that a _cf restage_ would rebuild with the same code, but would pickup changes to library dependencies or the buildpack itself and a _cf restart_ will just restart the already built droplet
+> Note that a _cf restage_ would rebuild with the same code, but would pickup changes to library dependencies or the buildpack itself and a _cf restart_ will just restart the already built droplet

 ## Painless Multi-protocol with MQTT

 Duration: 0:10:00

-Negative
+> aside negative
-: **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
+> **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
 Please see the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) Codelab to learn how to leverage Spring Cloud Function which is preferred in v3+.**

 ![story_section9](images/story_section9.png)